 In fact, the last month of the winter season brings the most snow to the mountainous Wrightwood area.
 During this time, the favorite winter escape gets approximately 5.8 inches of snow.
-But you can feel winter in the air even when you visit Wrightwood in late fall.
+Yet you can feel the winter in the air even when you visit Wrightwood in late fall.
 From mid-November through mid-March, the San Gabriel Mountains are the coldest.

 How to Visit Wrightwood in Winter: Location and Directions

-The best way to visit Wrightwood in winter is by car.
+The best way to visit Wrightwood in the winter is by car.
 The area is located about 77-82 miles (depending on where you drive from) from Los Angeles, alluring all kinds of the city dwellers.

 There are two ways to get to this snowy getaway from Los Angeles.

 - Take I-5 N and follow it for 6.5 miles.
 Keep to the right here to stay on CA-14 N. Continue on for 29 miles.
 Then take CA-138 E and eventually CA-2 W. The whole trip is about 1 hour 30 minutes.